C Concierge Documentation

 • discord_guild:{guild_id}, discord_config:{tenant}: guild ↔ tenant.

 • onboarding:{tenant}: wizard state.
-Holds the PersonaConfig (source variant + safety status) and default_wait_seconds applied to newly connected channels.
+Holds the PersonaConfig (source variant + safety status), default_wait_seconds applied to newly connected channels, and the ConversationConfig knobs (idle_gap_mins, handoff_cooldown_mins, max_history_messages — each Option<u32>, falling back to prompt::DEFAULT_* when unset).

 Auth